ghanavat/codingmarvels_blog/_posts/2018-12-26-wasmIntro.markdown

 ![WASM high level diagram](/assets/imgs/WASM_HighLevel_Diagram.jpg)

-Now with the WASM within the browsers, the virtual machine I have mentioned earlier, can now load and run twotypes of code, JavaScript and WASM.
+Now with the WASM within the browsers, the virtual machine I have mentioned earlier, can now load and run two types of code, JavaScript and WASM.
 How cool is that!

 Why do we need it?
 --------------